How to Use ReplicatorG

 Open the STL file

-The model will be enclosed in a box 10cm by 10cm by 10cm.
-You can use this to judge how large your final print will be, and whether it will fit on your machine's build platform.
+The model will be enclosed in a box representing the size of your machine's build envelope.
+You can use this to judge how large your final print will be, and whether your machine is capable of printing it at its current size.

 You can use the mouse to rotate and zoom your view by following the instructions on the toolbar at the right:

-Keep in mind that you're just changing your viewpoint— you're not actually changing the orientation or size of your object!
+Keep in mind that you're only changing your viewpoint— you're not actually changing the orientation or size of your object!

 Manipulating the object